bamcis-io/AWSCURManager/README.md

 app can be found [here](https://github.com/bamcis-io/AWSCostAndUsageReport).
 You will need to deploy that serverless app in the same region you want to create the management pipeline in (i.e. the same region you deploy this serverless app) before running this.

-## TODO
-Because the CUR service has released the capability to overwrite

 ## Revision History